Want to Be More Influential? It’s Not Your Style.

 The research reported by Chris Musselwhite and Tammie Plouffe in a Harvard Business Review article on “Influencing Styles” is an example of how, without a central neurological framework to use as a reliable driver for what actually works in persuading others, we are relegated to interesting but ultimately vague classifications.

-- Rationalizing: Do you use logic, facts, and reasoning to present your ideas?
+- Rationalizing: Does your style of influence rely on logic, facts, and reasoning to present your ideas?
 Do you leverage your facts, logic, expertise, and experience to persuade others?

 - Asserting: Do you rely on your personal confidence, rules, law, and authority to influence others?
 Do you insist that your ideas are heard and considered, even when others disagree?
 Do you challenge the ideas of others when they don’t agree with yours?
 Do you debate with or pressure others to get them to see your point of view?